lachlanA/eagle-to-kicad/README.md

  *If you make the mistake of not opening **pcbnew** directly, and instead chose to run it from KiCad's **pcbnew**  menu.
 You will have no option for importing the Eagle 6 PCB file!*  Click on **File->Open** in **pcbnew** an window will pop-up, and on Wright side you will have a drop down menu box option, to select the type in import file.
 Select version 6.x  XML  of Eagle, and the PCB eagle file linked to the eagle SCH file we used at the beginning and press OK.
 After importing the Eagle PCB file, (with out error's I hope).
 Do a **SAVE AS** to **PROJECTNAME.kicad_pcb** to the new target directory *(where you saved the output from to preceding ULP's too).* **PROJECTNAME** being the name you give to your project early on.
 As a helper a Dummy kicad_pcb file with the correct name has been crated in the target directory which you can use to do a save-as to.

 * **8:** Next step is to check the KiCad **SCH** and KiCad **PCB** are consistent for parts and nets.
 Start **KiCad**, and open the project in the newly created target directory.
 Open the SCH file.
 And if it was converted from the single SCH file, you should have the **SCH** file in the display.
-Or multi sheet **SCH** file you will have a number of small box's spread across the page.
+Or mulit sheet **SCH** file you will have a number of small box's spread across the page.
 Each one of those box's being a converted Eagle sub-sheet.
 Click on the first one and check for errors.
 All being good, click on Generate Net-list, and click OK.
 It may ask to Annotate the **SCH**.
 If so do the Annotation step.
 And then come back and click on Generate net-list.
 And Generate it.

-* **9:** Next click on **CvPCB**, this assigness the PCB footprints with the SCH parts.
+* **9:** Next click on **CvPCB**, this assigns the PCB footprints with the SCH parts.
 Most likely you will get the following warning: *Some of the assigned footprints are legacy entries (are missing lib nicknames).
 Would you like CvPcb to attempt to convert them to the new required FPID format?
 (If you answer no, then these assignments will be cleared out and you will have to re-assign these footprints yourself.)* Just click the yes button.
-And a window will open up listing all the part's and foot print's which it has assignmented.
+And a window will open up listing all the part's and foot print's which it has assigned.
 Under FILE menu click Save.
 And then File Close.

 * **10:** Next Clink on **PcbNew** button on the top menu, and the PCB should open up.
 Now click on the **NetList** and a window should open up, from there click on Read Current Net-list.
 All going well you should not have any extra parts added, and only a few warning's about changing net list names.
 And you should be done.
-Please check over the converted **SCH/PCB** as there are many things which can go wrong.
-While I have try-ed to catch as many conversion problem, I expect there many still wating to be found. ***So check and triple check the results!!!***
+Please check over the converted **SCH/PCB** as there are many things which can go wrong!.
+While I have try-ed to catch as many conversion problem, I expect there many still waiting to be found. ***So check and triple check the results!!!***

 * **NOTE'S:**   For more info on KiCad  http://www.kicad-pcb.org/display/KICAD/Installing+KiCad
 As KiCad is the process of major upgrade,  and enhancement  please be nice asking ? of the Development team.
 I think you  will love the new Push and Shove router, that feature alone make's it worth while moving from Eagle to KiCad I hope the ULP's  make the job a lot easy.